noaione/yuusha-shoukan-ln/sources/v04/chapter3.md

 [I see, that’s a relief then.]

-[...Unnn....
+[...Unnn...
 They’re docile... and only consume water... and there were even many Humans... who keep them as pets.]

 Now that she mentioned it, I feel like I’ve seen those slimes around the city.
 If there’s a lot of people who keep them, should I try searching for them some